Radnor Capital Management LLC Has $2.93 Million Position in QUALCOMM Incorporated (NASDAQ:QCOM)

-Radnor Capital Management LLC lowered its position in QUALCOMM Incorporated (NASDAQ:QCOM – Get Rating) by 0.9% during the second quarter, according to its most recent Form 13F filing with the SEC.
+Radnor Capital Management LLC lessened its stake in shares of QUALCOMM Incorporated (NASDAQ:QCOM – Get Rating) by 0.9% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 22,907 shares of the wireless technology company’s stock after selling 200 shares during the period.
 QUALCOMM accounts for 0.8% of Radnor Capital Management LLC’s portfolio, making the stock its 22nd largest holding.
-Radnor Capital Management LLC’s holdings in QUALCOMM were worth $2,926,000 at the end of the most recent quarter.
+Radnor Capital Management LLC’s holdings in QUALCOMM were worth $2,926,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds have also recently added to or reduced their stakes in QCOM.
-Joseph P. Lucia & Associates LLC acquired a new position in QUALCOMM in the first quarter worth approximately $28,000.
-Rise Advisors LLC acquired a new position in QUALCOMM during the fourth quarter valued at approximately $34,000.
-Crewe Advisors LLC grew its holdings in QUALCOMM by 444.4% during the first quarter.
-Crewe Advisors LLC now owns 245 shares of the wireless technology company’s stock valued at $37,000 after purchasing an additional 200 shares during the last quarter.
-Activest Wealth Management grew its holdings in QUALCOMM by 117.1% during the first quarter.
-Activest Wealth Management now owns 267 shares of the wireless technology company’s stock valued at $41,000 after purchasing an additional 144 shares during the last quarter.
-Finally, Tortoise Investment Management LLC grew its holdings in QUALCOMM by 58.8% during the first quarter.
-Tortoise Investment Management LLC now owns 270 shares of the wireless technology company’s stock valued at $41,000 after purchasing an additional 100 shares during the last quarter.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in QCOM.
+Eagle Asset Management Inc. grew its holdings in QUALCOMM by 239.9% during the fourth quarter.
+Eagle Asset Management Inc. now owns 55,937 shares of the wireless technology company’s stock valued at $10,221,000 after purchasing an additional 39,482 shares during the last quarter.
+PFS Investments Inc. grew its holdings in QUALCOMM by 26.4% during the fourth quarter.
+PFS Investments Inc. now owns 11,330 shares of the wireless technology company’s stock valued at $2,072,000 after purchasing an additional 2,368 shares during the last quarter.
+Hoylecohen LLC grew its stake in shares of QUALCOMM by 0.5% in the fourth quarter.
+Hoylecohen LLC now owns 142,235 shares of the wireless technology company’s stock worth $26,011,000 after acquiring an additional 744 shares during the last quarter.
+True North Advisors LLC acquired a new stake in shares of QUALCOMM in the fourth quarter worth $690,000.
+Finally, Asset Allocation & Management Company LLC acquired a new stake in shares of QUALCOMM in the fourth quarter worth $1,702,000.
 Institutional investors and hedge funds own 71.55% of the company’s stock.

 Analysts Set New Price Targets